 What is the difference between ROM and RAM?

-The oldest ROM-Type storage media can be dated back to 1932 with drum memory.
-Today, ROM-Type storage media is still used and continues to be improved upon for better performance and storage capacity.
+The oldest ROM-type storage medium can be dated back to 1932 with drum memory.
+ROM-type storage is still used today.

 RAM chips are used in computers and other devices to store temporary information produced by programs quickly.
 RAM is one of the fastest types of memory, allowing it to switch quickly between tasks.
 For example, the Internet browser you are using to read this page is loaded into RAM and is running from it.